GenesisFR/HowToBecomeGoodAtShooters/README.md

 - always targets the chest
 - used to pull aggro off you and your group
 - flushes mobs out of cover
+- keeps shooting at enemies while the player is downed

 #### Firefly
 - double-tapping will throw it in the direction you're aiming and automatically target the nearest mob